Trauma Counseling: Mental Health & Trauma Therapy

 What is trauma?

 Post-traumatic stress disorder (PTSD) from trauma may also be caused by something like being diagnosed with a serious medical condition such as cancer or heart disease.
-Trauma is essentially a lasting marker in the brain resulting in unpredictable emotions, flashbacks, feelings of numbness, moments of dissociation, or even physical symptoms like nausea or headaches.
+Trauma is essentially a lasting marker in the brain, resulting in unpredictable emotions, flashbacks, feelings of numbness, moments of dissociation, or even physical symptoms like nausea or headaches.

 Trauma and traumatic events can vary

 No case of trauma and no person are the same; while the same event may leave a lasting impact on one person, another person who has experienced trauma may not be as deeply impacted.
 That same person may falter in another situation, as individual resiliency is idiosyncratic and hard to predict.
-We expect those exposed to a natural disaster, violent attack, or car crash to be traumatized by their past trauma while forgetting that some traumas are more difficult to recognize, like racism, oppression, or discrimination.
+We expect those exposed to a natural disaster, violent attack, or car crash to be traumatized while forgetting that some traumas are more difficult to recognize, like racism, oppression, or discrimination.

 Our society has deeply rooted patterns and mechanisms that can lead to the suppression of people based on their gender, race, or ideology.
 These can be traumatic experiences for individuals.
-Certain concessions that we encounter daily may not seem abnormal but may also be maladaptive coping that we utilize to survive trauma.
+Certain concessions that we encounter daily may not seem abnormal but may also be maladaptive coping mechanisms that we utilize to survive trauma.
 These things affect us on a deeper level than we may recognize, validating a call for reflection into our existing thought patterns and schemas.

 Causes of post-traumatic stress disorder